olonsoft/pubsubclient/README.md

-# Arduino Client for MQTT
+# Arduino Client for MQTT with merged modifications from Tasmota

 This library provides a client for doing simple publish/subscribe messaging with a server that supports MQTT.